idyweb/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a ReadMe about Shell, I/O Redirections and filters
+This is the Readme file of Shell Redirections